gerrit-coder/test/gerrit/README.md

 1. **Ensure gerrit.config exists**:
    The `etc/gerrit.config` file must exist in the `etc` subdirectory.
 If you don't have one, you can create it or copy from the example.

-2. **Build the Docker image** (downloads pre-built artifacts and installs OpenJDK 21, takes 2-5 minutes):
+2. **Pull the Docker image** (downloads the official Gerrit image):
    ```bash
    ./gerrit.sh build
    ```

-   **Note**: This downloads pre-built files (Gerrit WAR and plugin JAR) and installs OpenJDK 21 via apt - no compilation or building of source code is performed.
+   **Note**: This pulls the official `gerritcodereview/gerrit:3.4.1` image from Docker Hub.
+The image is ready to use and includes all necessary dependencies.

 3. **Start Gerrit**:
    ```bash
    ./gerrit.sh run
    ```

-   **Note**: The init container (`gerrit-init`) will run first to create the required directory structure in the volume, then the main Gerrit container will start with your `etc/gerrit.config` file bind-mounted.
+   **Note**: The script will automatically download the coder-workspace plugin from GitHub releases if it doesn't already exist.
+The container will start with your `etc/gerrit.config` file and `plugins` directory bind-mounted.
+The `plugins` directory will be created automatically if it doesn't exist.

 4. **Access Gerrit**:
    - Web UI: http://localhost:8080